 This isn’t an article to bash console gamers.
 I’ve owned a variety of consoles throughout my life and I occasionally glance envious eyes over at the exclusives being enjoyed by the red, green and blue camps.
 With that being said, the cost of being a PC gamer isn’t anywhere near as expensive as you’d think, and I think that point is missed when looking purely at the cost of the hardware.

 Please don’t let that put you off.

 As I sit scanning through the latest deals on Steam, Origin, GOG and Humble Bundle, I’m reminded how much I love being a PC gamer.

 In the long run, picking up PC titles for less than their console counterparts, even around the time of release, adds up very quickly.
-So too does not having to pay for the PlayStation and Xbox subscription services, which are non-existent on the PC, save for the occasional MMORPG.
+So too does being able to play online for free.

 Just a thought.